2004 Guam general election: Judicial retention

 Both judges standing for retention kept their seats by large majorities.

 Education board

-Elections for the Guam Education Policy Board suffered for a shortage of candidates: Only in the district of Luchan were there more running then returned (4, including write-in, for two seats).
+Elections for the Guam Education Policy Board suffered for a shortage of candidates: Only in the district of Luchan were there more running than returned (4, including write-in, for two seats).
 In the other two 2 seat districts, the second had to be filled by write-in, and in the 3 seat Lagu district, NO candidates were on the ballot, resulting in a 100% write-in return.

 Mayors

 Ten Republican mayors were elected against four Democratic mayors and all three vice mayors.
 The vice mayor of Barrigada, June Blas was elected without opposition.

 Referendum

 Shall proposal A, an initiative to establish the Guam Casino Gaming Control Commission Act be adopted by the voters of Guam?